scikit-build/scikit-build-core/docs/plugins/hatchling.md

 - `scikit-build.generate` and `scikit-build.metadata` is not supported.
 - `${SKBUILD_HEADER_DIR}` is not supported, request support in Hatching if needed.
+- Anything in `${SKBUILD_METADATA_DIR}` must be placed in an `extra_metadata` folder.
+- Python 3.8 highly recommended as features are missing from the last hatchling for 3.7.

 ## Writing CMakeLists.txt